OmarElayat/ESP8266_LCD_and_HC-SR04_interfaceWith_PIC16F877A/README.md

 ## OVERVIEW
 This project interfaces esp8266 WIFI module and three HC-SR04 ultrasonic sensors with PIC16F877A microcontroller.
-The processed data are logged on a google sheet using pushingbox API generated HTTP requests.
+The processed data are displayed on an LCD and logged on a google sheet using pushingbox API generated HTTP requests.

 **User Guide:**
 1) Create a new google sheet